therealnicoroshi/modlist/README.md

 Sata SSD with minimum 500 GB of free space and 40GB virtual memory

                      NOTE: The minimum specs will certainly struggle to maintain 30-50fps

-Ideal specs
+Ideal specs:

 Video Card with 24GB of VRAM